gardener/landscaper/docs/usage/TargetSyncs.md

 - secretRef: A reference to a secret in the same namespace as the *TargetSync* object containing a kubeconfig yaml in its data section under the specified *key*.
 This kubeconfig must provide access to the secrets which should be synchronized.
 This secret must be created together with the *TargetSync* object.
+- tokenRotation: Will be explained in the next chapter.

 An example how to create a *TargetSync* object could be found [here](https://github.com/gardener/landscaper-examples/tree/master/sync-targets).

+## Token Rotation

+In the field `tokenRotation.serviceAccountName` you could specify the service account name of a service account in the namespace from where the secrets should be synced.
+In that case the token in the kubeconfig of the secret referenced by the *TargetSync* object in `spec.secretRef` if rotated every 60 days whereby the lifetime of every token is 60 days.
+The service account used here is the same the one from which the initial kubeconfig in the referenced secret comes.